TimeHorizonProtocol/Time-Horizon-Protocol/docs/whitepaper.md

 The Time-Horizon Protocol demonstrates that:
 1. Markets can self-regulate through adaptive friction
 2. Transparency builds trust more than secrecy
-3. Collaborative AI development can solve systemic problems
+3. Collaborative, human-supervised AI frameworks can accelerate the exploration of complex regulatory design spaces

 This is not a finished product.
 It's a **proof of concept**—an invitation for regulators, exchanges, and researchers to explore alternatives to binary thinking.